Note: This post may contain affiliate links that may earn me a commission, at no extra cost to you! Full disclosure policy.

-– How to Roast Coffee on the Stove –
+How to Pan Roast Coffee on the Stove

-Here’s one that one of my friends taught me, roasting your own coffee beans at home!
+Here's one that one of my friends taught me, pan roasting your own green coffee beans at home on the stove!
 This is the basic intro way to roast coffee beans at home.
 There are several other ways to do it, such as with a popcorn popper, or, surprise!, with an actual coffee roasting machine.

 For me at this stage in my life this is the home coffee roasting method that I use.

 This is a great homemade experiment for a bunch of reasons:

 - You can have exactly the coffee beans you want; from the right region to the right roast, always

 - It saves a ton of money (the coffee beans I usually buy are $14 for 3/4 of a pound) green beans can be $7 or less per pound.

 - Then there are the usual reasons: it's satisfying, fun, and super easy to do!